amartinsec/BadBird-C2/README.md

 - PWD:
     - Adds the current working directory to the BadBird shell
 - local \<command>:
-    - Runs a local command from the C2 Server
+    - Runs a local command on the c2Server.py host

 ### Features coming soon